natemacfadden/latticepts/README.md

 ## Limitations

 - Maximum dimension: 256 (returns an error if `dim > 256`).
 For convex cones, `latticepts` excels at low-dimensions.
-It can become sluggish in comparison to alternatives at higher-dimensions
+It can become sluggish in comparison to alternatives at higher-dimensions (well before 256)
 - Windows is not supported: the C kernel uses C99 variable-length arrays, which MSVC does not support

 ## Installation